y-l-g/pogo/README.md

 function _shm_decode(int $fd, int $offset, int $length): mixed
 ```

 Decodes JSON data directly from the Shared Memory pointer into a PHP variable (Zval) without allocating an intermediate string.
-This is a Zero-Copy operation.
+This is a Zero-Copy operation implemented in C.

 ### Classes